zhiwu-huang/GrNet/README.md

 Step2: Launch grnet_afew.m for a simple example.

-If you find any bug, please contact me via zhiwu.huang@vision.ee.ethz.ch
+Should you find any bugs, please contact me via zhiwu.huang@vision.ee.ethz.ch